advancedAgritek-BB/coinTrader2.0/README.md

 Disable this fallback by setting `force_websocket_history` to `true`.
 Large history requests skip streaming entirely when `limit` exceeds `max_ws_limit`.

+The client now records heartbeat events and exposes `is_alive(conn_type)` to check if a connection has received a heartbeat within the last 10 seconds.
+Call `ping()` periodically to keep the session active.

 Example usage for Kraken WebSockets: